The Library VPN

 What is a VPN?

 A VPN, or Virtual Private Network, allows you to create a secure connection to the university’s network when you are not on campus.
-As a current UC Davis or UC Davis Health student, faculty member, or employee, you may access our licensed resources from off-campus by first connecting to the library VPN using the Pulse Secure client (desktop) or Secure Access client (mobile) with your UC Davis Kerberos (CAS) Login ID and UC Davis Duo authentication.
+As a current UC Davis or UC Davis Health student, faculty member, or employee, you may access our licensed resources from off-campus by first connecting to the library VPN using the Ivanti Secure Access client with your UC Davis Kerberos (CAS) Login ID and UC Davis Duo authentication.

 When should I connect to the library VPN?